-Revenue is the most significant balance in the financial statements and there is risk that this could be materially misstated due to revenue being recognised in the incorrect accounting period.
-In addition, recognised revenue is impacted by the year end accrued income balance which is subject to management judgement.
-Judgement is applied by management in respect of the forecasting of billing and percentages applied in calculating the element relating to prior year work as further explained below and in the notes to the financial statements.
+Revenue is the most significant component of the financial statements and there is risk that this could be materially misstated due to revenue being recognised in the incorrect accounting period.
+In addition, recognised revenue is impacted by the year end accrued income balance which is subject to management judgement and estimation.
+Judgement and estimation is applied by management in respect of the forecasting of billing and percentages applied in calculating the element relating to prior year work as further explained below and in the notes to the financial statements.

-The Group recognised revenue of £87.9m (2023: £76.4m) in respect of lawyer fees billed and accrued in the year and revenue consists of a large number of relatively low value individual transactions.
-Due to the large volume of transactions in the year, there is risk that not all revenue in the year has been appropriately recognised.
+The Group recognised revenue of £97.7m (2024: £87.9m) in respect of lawyer fees billed and accrued in the year and revenue consists of a large number of relatively low value individual transactions.
+Due to the large volume of transactions in the year, there is risk that not all matters in the year have been appropriately recognised.
 The accrued income balance is calculated by reference to the historical performance of the business as well as making forward looking assumptions.
-The Group has reviewed, over a number of years, the percentage of actual invoicing which relates to prior year activity and it applies these percentages to the Group's monthly forecast billing.
-There are inherent uncertainties in the estimations used.
+The business has reviewed, over a number of years, the percentage of actual invoicing which relates to prior year activity and it applies these percentages to the Group's monthly forecast billing.
+There are inherent uncertainties in the judgements and estimations used.
 For the above reasons, revenue recognition including accrued income is considered to be a key audit matter.